peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)

-To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `WeightedChoice`, and then decrease the weight for the chosen index by 1.
+For positive integer weights, to implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `WeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, **each weight behaves like the number of "copies" of each item**.
-This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights.
     // NOTE: This code assumes--